pnnl/hexwatershed/doc/usage.rst

 - Extract the DEM raster Geotiff file with the buffer zone Shapefile.

-- Generate the hexagon mesh using the MMQGIS plugin and the extracted DEM as spatial extent (http://michaelminn.com/linux/mmqgis/).
+- Generate the hexagon mesh using the MMQGIS plugin and the extracted DEM as spatial extent.

+(http://michaelminn.com/linux/mmqgis/).
 The resolution of the hexagon should be defined using its area instead of edge length.

 Model simulation